Clarifying information

 - After implementing the initial decision, determine if a review is appropriate:

-- Consult with a supervisor, administrator, or program manager, as appropriate
+- Consult with a supervisor, administrator, or program manager, as appropriate.

-- If the decision is made to petition for a review of the initial decision, prepare a memorandum for Board of Appeals.
+- If the decision is made to petition for a review of the initial decision, prepare a memorandum for the Board of Appeals.
 Include:

-- Appellant's name and docket number,
+- Appellant's name and docket number.

-- Cite WACs, findings of fact, or evidence in the record that support the agency's argument;
+- Cite WACs, findings of fact, or evidence in the record that support the agency's argument.

 - A request for the review judge to find in the agency's favor.

-- Ensure the review is sent to Board of Appeals and all other parties within the stated deadlines.
+- Ensure the review is sent to the Board of Appeals and all other parties within the stated deadlines.

 - Appellant petition for review: